Nadwey/PSMove-Clicker/README.md

 ### MSVC

 Paste the binaries from in the source folder and also the dll file to your exe folder
+Or build PSMoveService yourself
+Or download build of PSMoveService, then generate .lib definition file

 It should look like this: